Anatomy of Separation

 After the resurrection, Jesus specifically sought Peter out and restored him in a threefold questioning that mirrored his threefold denial:

-"Simon, son of Jonas, do you love Me?...
-Shepherd My sheep."
+"Simon, son of Jonah, do you love Me?...
+Feed My sheep!"

 "Simon, son of Jonah, do you love Me?...
-Feed My sheep."
+Feed My sheep!"
 (John 21:15-17)

 Jesus not only forgave Peter but recommissioned him to ministry.